Anna Politkovskaya: Conflict with Ramzan Kadyrov

-Murder and investigation
+Assassination and investigation

 Politkovskaya was found dead in the lift, in her block of apartments in central Moscow on 7 October 2006, Putin's birthday.
-She had been shot twice in the chest, once in the shoulder, and once in the head at point-blank range.
+She had been shot twice in the chest, once in the shoulder, and once in the head at close range.
 There was widespread international reaction to the assassination.

 The funeral was held on 10 October 2006 at the Troyekurovskoye Cemetery in the outskirts of Moscow.
 Before Politkovskaya was buried, more than one thousand mourners filed past her coffin to pay their last respects.
 Dozens of Politkovskaya's colleagues, public figures, and admirers of her work gathered at the cemetery.
 No high-ranking Russian officials could be seen at the ceremony.
 Politkovskaya was buried near her father, who had died shortly before her.

-In May 2007, a large posthumous collection of Anna's articles, entitled With good Reason, was published by Novaya Gazeta and launched at the Gorbachev Foundation in Moscow.
+In May 2007, a large posthumous collection of her articles entitled With Good Reason was published by Novaya Gazeta, and launched at the Gorbachev Foundation in Moscow.
 The event came soon after the birth of Anna's namesake grandchild: Vera's daughter was named Anna in honor of her grandmother.
 A few months later, 10 men were detained on suspicion of various degrees of involvement in Politkovskaya's murder.
 Four of them were brought before the Moscow District Military Court in October 2008.

 First trial, 2008–2009

 Three men were charged with directly aiding Politkovskaya's killer, who was allegedly the brother of two of the suspects.
 There was insufficient evidence to charge the fourth man—an FSB colonel—with the murder, though he was suspected of a leading role in its organization; he stood trial at the same time for another offence.
 The case was held before a jury (a rare occurrence in Russia) and, after the jurors insisted, was open to the press and public.

 On 25 November 2008, it was reported that Politkovskaya's murder might have been ordered by a politician inside Russia.
 Murad Musayev, a lawyer for the men on trial, told journalists that the case notes—as one of the interpretations of the crime—mentioned that a politician, based in Russia (but not named in those notes), was behind her death.

 On 5 December 2008, Sergei Sokolov, a senior editor of Novaya Gazeta, testified in court that he had received information (from sources he would not name) that defendant Dzhabrail Makhmudov was an agent of the FSB.
 He said Makhmudov's uncle Lom-Ali Gaitukayev, who was serving a 12-year jail sentence for the attempted murder of a Ukrainian businessman, also worked for the FSB.

-Russia's Investigative Committee – with help from the Belgian police – arrested the man suspected of killing Anna Politkovskaya, after he was detained in the Chechen Republic and transported to Moscow for questioning.